awslabs/containers-cost-allocation-dashboard/README.md

 With this option, Terraform will create a cluster-specific `values.yaml` file (with a unique name) for each cluster, which you can use

 You can use a mix of these options.<br />
-One some clusters, you can choose to deploy the K8s resources by having Terraform invoke Helm (the first option).<br />
+On some clusters, you can choose to deploy the K8s resources by having Terraform invoke Helm (the first option).<br />
 On other clusters, you can choose to deploy the K8s resources yourself using the `helm` command (the second option).

 #### Deployment Option 1